 The 5GS shall ensure that all NFs/AFs that collected user consent related data are notified.

-Editor’s Note: Further security requirement is FFS.

 5.4 Key Issue #4: Guidance for Enforcing User Consent

 5.4.1 Key issue details

 As depicted in Annex V.1.1 in TS 33.501 [3], “user consent can be required for 3GPP features depending on local regulations.”
 It means that user consent check and revocation procedure for different 3GPP features is conditional and configurable based on operator’s local policy which considers local regulation.